kstrack-grose/kstrack-grose.github.io/_posts/2015-07-09-Collision-Resolution-In-Hash-Tables.markdown

 ---

 ##Introduction
-I have recently begun at Hack Reactor, and we spent the last few days studying and implementing data structures.
-I have gathered, from conversations with teachers and fellow students alike, that the industry standard method for resolving collisions in hash tables is to store a linked list at each index of the hash table.
+I've spent the last few days having fun revisiting and implementing data structures.
+Recently I've gathered that the industry standard method for resolving collisions in hash tables is to store a linked list at each index of the hash table.
 This implementation is efficient and satisfactory, but I would like to propose another efficient and perhaps more elegant solution.

 Two prefaces before I begin: